m00s/angular-photoswipe/README.md

 where `slides` is an object describing the images and `options` is an object for the configuration.

-The `start-on` attribute tells the directive to listen for the specified event to start the gallery.
+The `open` attribute is a 2-way-bound variable.
+When true the gallery starts.
 (Helpful to start Photoswipe with a external event).

 You can also provide your own `template` that will override the default one.